NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

 .. _ref-push:

-Pushing to your remote POD development branch on your fork
+Pushing to your remote feature branch on your fork
 ----------------------------------------------------------
-When you are ready to push your updates to the remote branch on your fork
+When you are ready to push your updates to the remote feature branch on your fork

 1. type ``git status`` to list the file(s) that have been updated